 Implementing ISO 27001

-IT Governance has trained more than 7,000 professionals across the world on ISMS (information security management system) implementations and audits, and we have helped more than 600 organisations with ISO 27001 compliance and certification projects, which means we know exactly what it takes to ensure the project is a success.
+We’ve trained more than 7,000 professionals on information security management system (ISMS) implementations and audits worldwide and have helped more than 600 organisations with ISO 27001 compliance and certification projects.
+Our experience means we know exactly what it takes to make a project succeed.

 Our ISO 27001 implementation bundles can help reduce the time and effort required to successfully implement an ISMS, and eliminate costs associated with traditional consultancy.